I was running out of puff, says man rescued by teen at Mount Maunganui Main Beach

 After a few failed attempts to steady himself, McCorquindale managed to get on the kneeboard and was then guided and pushed through the shorebreak.

-He was met by a couple of senior lifeguards and Pugh's coaches, who helped him back to beach.
+He was met by a couple of senior lifeguards and Pugh's coaches, who helped him back to the beach.

 McCorquindale said he felt a sense of relief as his feet touched down on the sand again.